AlanD20/KingKiller/README.md

 -	Each kill grants the player a small amount of ammo to survive longer on the battlefield.
 -	There are 5 seconds delay between each respawn to the field.
 -	Every 25 seconds in the game, a random ammo box appears at the middle of the battlefield.
 Ammo box does not respawn if there is already one in the battlefield.
--	Headshot is one-shot kill.
+-	Headshot is one-shot kill. *in-progress*
--	A health box respawns every 15 seconds.
+-	A health box respawns every 15 seconds. *in-progress*
 -	Knife deals 50% damage.
 After that, the player loses 10% health each 4 seconds.
-But could get healed if they pick up one of the health boxes.
+But could get healed if they pick up one of the health boxes. *in-progress*
 -	Weapons deal damage according to their types of weapon.

 ## Lobby/Start Screen